cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 **Code:**
 [View the code on GitHub](https://github.com/cris1618/Projects-Code/blob/main/MovieRecML/MovieRec.ipynb)

-### Project 9: Mapping the Adoption Patterns of Battery Electric and Plug-in Hybrid Vehicles in Urban, Suburban, and Rural Areas of Washington (Python)
+### Mapping the Adoption Patterns of Battery Electric and Plug-in Hybrid Vehicles in Urban, Suburban, and Rural Areas of Washington (Python)
 **Description:**
 This project analyzes the geographic distribution of Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) in Washington State.
 The objective is to determine if there is a significant difference in the adoption patterns of these vehicles across urban, suburban, and rural areas.
 The hypothesis is that BEVs are more prevalent in urban areas, while PHEVs are more common in suburban and rural regions.